What Is The Nearest Cent

 • Q: Is there a legal or regulatory requirement for rounding to the nearest cent?

 • A: Specific regulations regarding rounding vary by jurisdiction and context.
-However, in most financial contexts, rounding to the nearest cent is a standard practice to ensure clarity and transparency.
+On the flip side, in most financial contexts, rounding to the nearest cent is a standard practice to ensure clarity and transparency.

 • Q: Can I use a calculator or spreadsheet software to round to the nearest cent?